-In February of 2004 Commander Gendron reported to Airborne Mine Countermeasures Weapon Systems Training School (AWSTS) where he served as a Fleet Replacement Squadron (FRS) MH-53E flight instructor, he also attended the Naval Strike and Air Warfare Center and was designated the first MH-53E Sea Dragon Weapons and Tactics Unit Officer-In-Charge (OIC).
-CDR Gendron was hand selected to be one of the first MH-53E Night Vision Device (NVD) Instructors, receiving training from Marine Heavy Helicopter 772.
-After successfully completing his training in NVD and Naval Special Warfare he deployed to El Centro, California to train HC-4 aircrews in preparation for desert combat support operations in the FIFTH Fleet.
+In February of 2004 Commander Gendron reported to Airborne Mine Countermeasures Weapon Systems Training School (AWSTS) where he served as a Fleet Replacement Squadron (FRS) MH-53E flight instructor and was designated an MH-53E Sea Dragon Weapons and Tactics Instructor.
+Additionally, CDR Gendron received Night Vision Device (NVD) from Marine Heavy Helicopter Squadron 772 and was designated as one of the first MH-53E Night Vision Device (NVD) Instructors.
+After successfully completing training he deployed to El Centro, California to train HC-4 aircrews in preparation for desert combat support operations in the FIFTH Fleet.

-In January 2011, CDR Gendron reported to Navy Expeditionary Warfare (OPNAV N95) in Washignton D.C. as the AMCM Requirements Officer where he diligently oversaw all AMCM programs totaling $1 billion, to include sustainment of the entire in-service AMCM community.
+In January 2011, CDR Gendron reported to Navy Expeditionary Warfare (OPNAV N95) in Washington D.C. as the AMCM Requirements Officer where he diligently oversaw all AMCM programs to include sustainment of the entire in-service AMCM community.

 CDR Gendron assumed the duties as Executive Officer of HM-15 in May 2013.
 His awards include the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (3), Navy and Marine Corps Achievement Medal (3), and various other campaign awards and unit commendations.

 CDR Gendron and his wife currently reside in Chesapeake, Virginia with their son. .